 Skip to main content

-Meter events are timestamped data points stored in a MongoDB timeseries collection.
-They are the source of truth for all usage tracking in SolvaPay — limit checks, billing calculations, and analytics dashboards all query from the same event stream.
+Usage records are timestamped data points stored in a MongoDB timeseries collection.
+They are the source of truth for all usage tracking in SolvaPay — limit checks, billing calculations, and analytics dashboards all query from the same data stream.

 FieldTypeDescription